-Psalm 30 is possibly David’s dedication to God for the future construction of the temple, since its title says: “Psalm singing in the dedication of the house”.
-Although it should be noted that the Psalm never mentions anything about the temple or its construction, which Solomon would build.
+Psalm 30 is possibly David’s dedication to God for the future construction of the temple, since its title says: “A Psalm and Song at the dedication of the house of David.”
+However, it should be noted that the Psalm itself never explicitly mentions the temple or its construction, which would later be carried out by Solomon.

 This psalm reflects one of the most powerful spiritual realities in the life of a believer: God does not ignore our pain, nor is He indifferent to our suffering.
-On the contrary, He intervenes in the most difficult moments and transforms what once caused tears into a testimony of joy.
-David, who experienced persecution, fear, illness, and deep anguish, understood firsthand that divine restoration is not temporary, but complete.
+On the contrary, He intervenes in our most difficult moments and transforms what once caused tears into a testimony of joy.
+David, who experienced persecution, fear, illness, and deep anguish, understood firsthand that divine restoration is not partial, but complete.

 Thou hast turned my mourning into dancing for me;